About

 Concept

-Iron ore and scrap as raw materials are forming the base of iron and steel production.
-Due to the transition from carbon-based iron and steel production to green steel production with hydrogen (H2), most current production units such as sinter plan, blast furnace and basic oxygen furnace will be replaced by the direct reduction process (DR process) followed by the electric arc furnace (EAF).
-As a result, the current recycling routes for mill scale will be cut off and the demand for high quality direct reduction pellets and high-quality scrap will rise, becoming a critical factor.
+As raw materials, iron ore and scrap are forming the base of iron and steel production.
+Due to the transition from carbon-based to green steel production with hydrogen (H2), most current production units such as sinter plant, blast furnace (BF) and basic oxygen furnace (BOF) will be replaced by the direct reduction process (DR process), followed by the electric arc furnace (EAF).
+As a result, the current recycling routes for iron containing by-products (e.g. mill scale, dust, sludge) will be cut off and the demand for high-quality direct reduction pellets and scrap will rise, becoming a critical factor.
 New by-products from the gas treatment of the DR process and iron pellets sieving will emerge.

 Objectives